callionica/hue/faq/hue-bluetooth.md

 This FAQ covers questions related to the Bluetooth functionality of Philips Hue bulbs.

 ### Can a BT bulb be added to the Hue bridge before pairing it to a Bluetooth device?
 Yes.
+BT bulbs can be added to the Hue bridge in the normal ways.

 ### Can a BT bulb be added to the Hue bridge after pairing it to a Bluetooth device?
 Yes.
-Bulbs can be paired in the normal way.
+BT bulbs can be added to the Hue bridge in the normal ways.
 The iOS app also has a software feature "Add Hue Bridge" that can transfer information about the lights to the bridge.

 ### Can a BT bulb be Bluetooth-paired to a phone before it has been added to a Hue bridge?
 Yes.